-CHILD CARE ASSISTANCE APPLICATION PROCESS <<<
+⇒⇒> CHILD CARE ASSISTANCE APPLICATION PROCESS <<<<

 - Determine if you are eligible for child care assistance. - 2.
 Are you responsible for paying child care costs for a child under 13 or a child under 18 with a disability who lives with you? - 3.
-Is every adult in your household: - Working at least 20 hours a week OR - Attending an accredited school or a training program as a full-time student OR - Attending an accredited school or a training program at least 20 hours a week OR
+Is every adult in your household: - Working at least 20 hours a week OR - Attending an accredited school or a training program as a full-time student OR - Attending an accredited school or a training program at least 20 hours a week OR Experiencing homelessness? - Actively seeking work OR

-- · Actively seeking work OR - 4.
+- Participating in a transitional living program OR - Receiving disability income OR - 4.
 Is your household's total monthly gross earned and unearned income less than the amount listed below for your household size? (gross income refers to income before any deductions from the paycheck)

-2 PERSONS 3 3 PERSONS 4 PERSONS 5 PERSONS 6 PERSONS 7 PERSONS 8 PERSONS 9 PERSONS \$2,927 \$3,616 \$4,304 \$4,993 \$5,682 \$5,811 \$5,940 \$6,069

-If you answered YES to all of the above questions, you may be eligible for child care assistance.
+2 PERSONS 3 PERSONS 4 PERSONS 5 PERSONS 6 PERSONS 7 PERSONS 8 PERSONS 9 PERSONS \$2,927 \$3,616 \$4,304 \$4,993 \$5,682 \$5,811 \$5,940 \$6,069 If you answered YES to all of the above questions, you may be eligible for child care assistance.
 Limits are Subject to change